void-hoge/othello/README.md

 # othello
 othello-programming
-# How to build and run
+# how to build and run
 ## build
 `$ make`
 ## run